jeqcho/Stereophonic-hearing/README.md

 ## Acknowledgments

-This program implements the NEAT algorithm developed by Kenneth O. Stanley and Risto Miikkulained from the University of Texas.
+This program implements the NEAT algorithm developed by Kenneth O. Stanley and Risto Miikkulainen from the University of Texas.